 There is always development going on in the curl project.
 To help out the development team, we provide these services:

 Build and source information that is updated all the time:

-Daily scans with the clang source code analyzer.
-It keeps a 30 day backlog.
+- Daily scans with the clang source code analyzer.

 Broadcasted commit info

-Each push to the git respository will be announced over various systems.
+Each push to the git repository will be announced over various systems.